HimanshuGarg008/LendingClubCaseStudy/README.md

 factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilize this knowledge for its portfolio and risk assessment.

+## Approach
+- Understanding each and every Variable.
+- Identifying dependent and independent variable.
+- Checking for the event rates.
+- Checking for the data types of all the variables and correcting all the data types and format.
+- Univariate Analysis :- Data types, Missing Rate, Histogram, Box Plot, Describe of python.
+- Bivariate Analysis :- One way Anova and chi square test with dependent variable.
+- Summarizing results of univariate and bivariate analysis.
+- Creating business logic variables.
+- Using Information value and woe for identifying most important variable.
+- Plotting line chart of important variable and drawing conclusions.

 ## Conclusions
-- Two ways we can reduce the risk.
+## Two ways we can reduce the risk.

-- By focusing on customer at time of collection.
+### By focusing on customer at time of collection.

 - Int_Rate :- Need to focus on collection and put more effort on customer having higher interest rate.
 - Grade :- Grade G have higher chances of default need to focus on these type of customer more.